0xdatawolf001/NFTIndex/README.md

 - Premium: Between max_upper_mids and min_grail
 - Grail: >= min_grail price

-# Tracking a collections category performance
+# Tracking a Collection's Category Performance

-From here on out the job becomes easier because we have assigned a label to each NFT.
-Then we calculate their price performance over time by creating a baseline of 100 points.
-Then for each day, the changes on the initial 100 point is added/subtracted to get performance in absolute terms
+From here on out, the job becomes easier because we've assigned a label to each NFT.
+We then calculate their price performance over time by creating a baseline of 100 points.
+For each day, the change from that initial 100 points is added or subtracted to get the performance in absolute terms.

-This is similar to how the S&P is calculated
+This is similar to how the S&P 500 is calculated.

 ![cryptopunks](cryptopunks.png)

-Here we can see that grails are largely flat in value but the rest of the other tiers fluctuate wildly (especially floors).
-This suggest that for traders, its better to gain trade floors while collectors should focus on grails.
+Here we can see that grails are largely flat in value, but the rest of the other tiers fluctuate wildly (especially floor prices).
+This suggests that, for traders, it's better to trade floors, while collectors should focus on grails for price stability.

 # Building the Index